 Jill, with her husband-partner Ray Nichols, opened Cypher + Nichols + Design, their own advertising and graphic design business, which operated from 1984 through 1999.
 Some C+N+D clients included Esquire Magazine, Winterthur Museum, Hagley Museum & Library, Direct Radiography, Alanx Products, Omega Medical Center, and Delaware Manufacturing Alliance among others.
 The firm’s work received numerous awards from the Advertising Club of Delaware, Print, Graphis, CASE, and the University and College Designers Association.

 Jill served as president of the Advertising Club of Delaware as well as several terms on its Board of Directors.
 She was a cofounder of Raven Press at the University of Delaware with interests in letterpress printing, paste paper designs and bookmaking.
-She is currently president of Lead Graffiti (formerly Wallflowers Press), a letterpress studio producing creative typography, cards, posters, and other items.
+She is currently president of Lead Graffiti (formerly Wallflowers Press), a letterpress studio producing creative typography, books, cards, posters, and other items.

 Jill loves making books, both filled and blank, and paste paper.

 Ray holds an MFA degree in Advertising Design from Louisiana Tech University.
 He was coordinator of Visual Communications at the University of Delaware from 1978 to 2005 (retiring in 2006), where he helped lead the program to an international reputation.
 His own design work has been honored in juried exhibitions by the Art Directors Club of New York, The One Club for Art & Copy, University and College Designers Association, along with inclusion in annuals by major design organizations such as Print Magazine and Graphis Posters.
 His graduates are regularly included in design and advertising competitions including the One Club for Art and Copy, D&AD (London), Art Directors Club of New York, Communication Arts, and Graphis.